lensesio/stream-reactor/README.md

 ### Piping data Through the Connector

-Now you can enter Avro messages of the schema `{"f1":"$SOME_STRING"}` into the avro console producer instance, and the pipeline instance will attempt to write them to BigQuery.
+Now you can enter Avro messages of the schema `{"f1":"$SOME_STRING"}` into the avro console producer instance, and the pipeline instance should write them to BigQuery.

 If/when you want to get more adventurous, you can experiment with different schemas and/or topics by adjusting flags given to the avro-console-producer